Jessica G. Staten

 The Indiana University School of Public Health-Bloomington requires all students to meet with their academic advisor at least once every semester, prior to registration for the next semester's classes.
 Until you have met with your assigned advisor to discuss your classes for the upcoming term, you will not be able to register.

 Advising is much more than program planning.
-It is your chance to meet with an experienced teacher with a broad understanding of your curriculum, the School of Public Health, and Indiana University.
+It is your chance to meet with an experienced teacher with a broad understanding of your curriculum, the School of Public Health-Bloomington, and Indiana University.
 Throughout your time as a student, your advisor can help you become a more informed decision maker and maximize all your opportunities.

 Here is a sample of the kinds of things you may discuss with your advisor beyond program planning: